danijel-tolj/state_notifier_test/README.md

  `build` should construct and return the `stateNotifier` under test.

- `seed` is an optional `Function` that returns a state which will be used to seed the `stateNotifier` before `action` is called.
+ `seed` is an optional `Function` that returns a state which will be used to seed the `stateNotifier` before `actions` is called.

- `action` is an optional callback which will be invoked with the `stateNotifier` under test and should be used to interaction with the `stateNotifier`.
+ `actions` is an optional callback which will be invoked with the `stateNotifier` under test and should be used to interactions with the `stateNotifier`.

  `skip` is an optional `int` which can be used to skip any number of states.
  `skip` defaults to 0.

- `expect` is an optional `Function` that returns a `Matcher` which the `stateNotifier` under test is expected to emit after `action` is executed.
+ `expect` is an optional `Function` that returns a `Matcher` which the `stateNotifier` under test is expected to emit after `actions` is executed.

  `verify` is an optional callback which is invoked after `expect` and can be used for additional verification/assertions.
  `verify` is called with the `stateNotifier` returned by `build`.

- `errors` is an optional `Function` that returns a `Matcher` which the `stateNotifier` under test is expected to throw after `action` is executed.
+ `errors` is an optional `Function` that returns a `Matcher` which the `stateNotifier` under test is expected to throw after `actions` is executed.

  `tearDown` is optional and can be used to execute any code after the test has run.